1egoman/debundle/README.md

 ---

 ## :dragon: HERE BE DRAGONS! :dragon:
 This was a research project I built to help me understand how javascript bundles are strutured.
-It works in a labratory environment most of the, but often fails on real-world bundles.
-It's been a while since I worked on this project so if you run into issues, I might not really be able to help you all that much.
+It works in a labratory environment most of the time, but often fails on real-world javascript bundles.
+It's been a while since I worked on this project so if you run into issues, I might not really be able to help you out all that much.

 ---